-Top-rope: Before climbing, a climber will set up an anchor at the top of a route and send a rope from the ground, through the anchor, and back down to the ground.
-The climber is attached to one end of the rope, and a belayer controls the other end.
-This is the type of climbing that most people do when learning to climb, and it requires access to the top of the cliff.
+- Top-Roping – Before one begins to climb, an anchor is set up at the top of a route.
+A rope is run from the ground, through the anchor, and back down to the ground; the climber ties-in to one end of the rope and a belayer secures him/her from the other end.
+This is the type of climbing most people do when learning to climb and requires access to the top of the cliff.

 In North America, hiking and climbing difficulty is measured on a scale called the Yosemite Decimal System:

 - Class 1 to Class 3 – Walking on an even (often planar) surface, through to steeper terrains that may involve some scrambling, increased exposure and a greater chance of injury, e.g. difficult trails.

 - Class 4 – can involve short steep sections where the use of a rope is recommended and un-roped falls could be serious, e.g. a steep, rocky hill.